brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 - **Follow the Checklist PDF**: Refer to the .PDF document titled `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf`.
 This document, found at the root of the `ITSM-Templates` folder, contains detailed instructions on how to apply the ITSM-Templates scripts effectively.

+- **Review Each .VBS and .REG File Individually**: It's essential to go through each .VBS script and .REG file individually to customize them according to your preferences and requirements.
+This ensures that all code is tailored specifically for your needs.

+- **Review the CustomImages Folder**: All Windows workstation themes and appearances must be customized according to your preferences and requirements.
+Therefore, please review the `ITSM-Templates\CustomImages` folder to personalize your appearance images further.

-By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on older and new versions of Windows 10x11.
+By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on older and new versions of Windows 10 and 11.

 ## List of Scripts in the ITSM-Templates Folder: